phoenixnap/rancher-vsphere-terraform-script/README.md

 This repo includes code that lets you:

-1. Enable cluster_auth_endpont to extract the kubeconfig for this particular cluster instead of using Rancher kubeconfig to access all of them at once.
-2. Specify the Kubernetes version you would like to run.
-3. Customize network settings.
-4. Create Audit Log policie using a classic Kubernetes manifest file.
+1. Bootsrap H.A.
+Kuberntes cluster
+2. Define a node template
+3. Create a cluster template

 The full guide to deploying Kubernetes clusters on phoenixNAP's MPC using Rancher and Terraform is available on phoenixNAP's website <a href= "https://phoenixnap.com/wp-content/uploads/2021/08/2021-phoenixNAP-Rancher-Guide-by-Glimpse.pdf">here</a>.